kalppi/kalppi.github.io/_posts/2018-03-16-dangers-of-javascripts-type-converting-comparisons.md

 }
 {% endhighlight %}

 It seems very basic, so what's the problem?
-You've forgotten that your `passwordMatches` method is asynchronous and returns a promise, and you've forgotten to use the await-keyword, so the if-statement will always evaluate to true.
+You've forgotten that your `passwordMatches` method is asynchronous and returns a promise, and you've forgotten to use the `await` keyword, so the if-statement will always evaluate to true.
 If you don't have good tests (well, even not-so-good tests would probaby suffice), you might not notice that you are letting anyone in with just knowing any username.

 A lot of headache can be prevented, if you just use strict comparison: